joakim/kay/ideas.md

 ## Development environment

-Like Smalltalk, code should (be able to) be always running (during development).
+Like Smalltalk, code should (be able to) be always running (at least during development).

 ### Features